 What is Collaborate Ultra?

-Collaborate Ultra is a web conferencing solution for high-quality virtual classes and meetings.
+Collaborate Ultra is a web conferencing tool for virtual classes and meetings.
 It lets you make video calls, share your screen with your audience, share files and use other tools designed for education.
-For example, you have a virtual whiteboard, people can raise virtual hands to ask questions, you can share content with participants, run polls, crate breakout groups and so on.
+For example, you have a virtual whiteboard, people can raise virtual hands to ask questions, you can run polls, create breakout groups and so on.
 You don’t have to install anything to join a Collaborate session.
 Take a quick video tour of Collaborate to see how it works.

 A full list of tools available to moderators, as well as a visual presentation to help you find your way around the Blackboard user interface can be found in the Blackboard Help pages.

 What will I have to do?

-As a Tutor or Teaching Assistant you will fulfil the role of ‘moderator’ in the Collaborate sessions you host with your students.
+As an Instructor, Tutor or Teaching Assistant you will fulfill the role of ‘moderator’ in the Collaborate sessions you host with your students.
 These sessions are intended to run as tutorial sessions that are delivered online instead of face to face.
 So it’s important that you know how to operate the Collaborate tools, and interact with your students effectively, present any materials, but also to give your students any assistance they need to use the Collaborate tools during the tutorial session.

 System requirements and support information

 For the best experience, use Google Chrome or Chromium.
 Please note Internet Explorer 11 is not supported and other browsers may have limited functionality.
 Check Browser Support for Collaborate configurations in different browsers.

 The first thing to do is become familiar with the Collaborate Ultra user interface and be comfortable using the tools that are available.
 A good place to start is with the Blackboard help that explains how Collaborate is organised.